Theo-D/holbertonschool-shell/io_redirections_and_filters/README.md

 21-reverse - Reverses given input.
 22-users_and_homes - displays all users and their home directories, sorted by users; based 'on/etc/passwd'.
 23-empty_casks - finds all empty files and directories in the current directory and all sub-directories.
+24- lists all the files with a .gif extension in the current directory and all its sub-directories.